w3c/guide/transitions/details.md

 {:#teamVerification}

 Chair
-: Group Chair responsibilities may be carried out by either the Chair or Team Contact.
+: Group Chair responsibilities may be carried out by either the Chair or Staff Contact.
 {:#Chair}

 Document Contact
-: The _Document Contact_ is either the Team Contact, the Chair, or the document editor of the Working Group or Interest Group requesting publication.
+: The _Document Contact_ is either the Staff Contact, the Chair, or the document editor of the Working Group or Interest Group requesting publication.
 If there is no Working Group nor Interest Group, the [Maintainer Contact](#MaintainerContact) becomes the _Document Contact_.
 Consult the [W3C Project &amp; Process Director](mailto:team-project@w3.org) if you're not sure who is the relevant Document Contact.
 {:#DocContact}

 Maintainer Contact
 : The _Maintainer Contact_ is a designated individual tasked with requesting Team's approval in order to publish a Recommendation without a Working Group.
 Consult the [W3C Project &amp; Process Director](mailto:team-project@w3.org) if you're not sure who is the relevant Maintainer Contact.
 (Note: as of January 2018, the maintainer contact is [plh](mailto:plh@w3.org))
 {:#MaintainerContact}

-See also the [W3C Editor's Home Page](../editor/) and the Guidebook documentation of the [Chair's role](../chair/role.md) and [Team Contact's role](../teamcontact/role.md).
+See also the [W3C Editor's Home Page](../editor/) and the Guidebook documentation of the [Chair's role](../chair/role.md) and [Staff Contact's role](../teamcontact/role.md).

 ## Interactions with the W3C Communications Team  {#commteam}